NYU Internet Security Class

 Project: presentation and report (PDF)

-Calculation of grade: The final grade will be calculated based on this method.
+Calculation of grade: Your final score will be a sum of the points above with the cap of 100.
+The final grade will be calculated based on this method.
+The final grade is not curved.

-Missed deadlines: If you missed lab or exam deadlines for whatever reasons, you have a choice of scheduling a 10-minute Zoom call with Danny during the final exam period, where Danny will ask you relevant questions and you'll have to answer in real time (just like a technical interview).
+Missed deadlines: If you miss a quiz for whatever reasons, you will have a choice of scheduling a 10-minute Zoom call with Danny during the final exam period, where Danny will ask you relevant questions and you'll have to answer in real time (just like a technical interview).
+For example, if you miss N quizzes (where 1 < N < 3), you will be graded based on the 10-minute Zoom call with a total of 20N points.

 Learning Objectives